JoeBalduz/Port-Knocking-Web-Server/README.md

 to open the web server and what was actually received.
 If an incorrect message is sent, the web server will not be brought up.
 The client side of the program operates in a loop to allow you to continuously send messages to the server.
 It will not ask for the IP again, so if the wrong IP address was entered, the program will have to be closed and opened back up again.

+I have included some test html files and a testable download file.
+The pages can be accessed on your browser once the port knock has been completed by going to [server_machine_ip_address]:8080/test_files/[file_name].

+The web server used in this program is called weblite.
+It was created by Dr. Ken Christensen, a professor at the University of South
+Florida.
+More information about the program can be found in weblite.c.
+I created this program in a way that allows you to replace the web server that is being used.
+All that you have to do to change the web server being used is to go into server.c and find the web_server function.
+Inside of that function there is a comment that says /*Creates the weblite process*/.
+You will see that underneath that is the string weblite.
+Simply change that string to your desired web server and recompile the server program.
+Your chosen web server must be in the same directory as the server program.